lhoursquentin/sed-bin/README.md

 1
 ```

-Now let's tranlate it to C, pass the script to the translator named `par.sed`
+Now let's translate it to C, pass the script to the translator named `par.sed`
 and write the output to a file named `generated.c`:

 ```sh